 Lean on the Pros

-These at-home solutions are easy and can also be a lot of fun.
+These at-home solutions for lightening hair are easy and can also be a lot of fun.
 But if you’re looking to make a bigger leap, like a transformation from black to blonde, you’ll need to seek professional help.
 And if this all sounds scary to you, don’t forget you can book a complimentary Video Color Consultation with a licensed colorist to walk you through your options, or book a session with a licensed colorist at a Madison Reed Hair Color Bar.

 Ready for Liftoff